 Welcome to Marikåpe!

-The many uses of plants have been known to people of all traditional cultures for as long as history goes.
-It is a knowledge that belongs to the people and connects people with their local area.
+The many uses of plants have been known to people of all cultures for as long as history goes.
+It is a knowledge that belongs to the people and connects people with their local land.
 In the western world these resources have increasingly been set aside.
-Yet the plants are still there enriching our daily lives.
+Yet the plants are still here enriching our daily lives.

 Storytelling is a tool to share knowledge and understanding.
 Hearing the life story of pioneers who worked with plant resources can inspire and enrich the understanding of the plants themselves.
 Traditional stories and farytales have been used for thousands of years to transmit the knowledge about plants.

-Mari Jerstad workd alone and with other storytellers, telling to people of all ages.
-Recent projects includes a dual language storytelling project with Amin Senatorzade, Kabir Jan and Alf Martin Lie; and a storytelling school tour about the use of wonderful weeds with Charlotte Øster and Georgiana Keable.
+As a third generation storyteller, Mari has no formal education in the performing art.
+She first told for an audience as a 12 year old.
+Mari works alone and with other storytellers, telling to people of all ages.
+Projects includes a dual language storytelling project with Amin Senatorzade, Kabir Jan and Alf Martin Lie; and a storytelling school tour about the use of wonderful weeds with Charlotte Øster and Georgiana Keable.